tamohannes/urartu/README.md

         - Incorporate the OpenAI API for advanced modeling.
 3. Customize Further: Develop and place your own classes within the corresponding directories of your project to meet your specific needs.

-By following these steps, you can efficiently set up and customize your machine learning projects with UrarTU.
+By following these steps, you can efficiently set up and customize your machine learning projects with Urartu.

 # **Firing Up 🔥**